fubar2/galaxy_tf_overlay/README.md

 ## Local installation and admin login

 Only an administrator can execute the ToolFactory.
+The default is *toolfactory@galaxy.org* with password *ChangeMe!*
-Any new administrator email must be added to *galaxytf/config/galaxy.yml* in the *admin_users* setting.
+Any new administrator email must be added to *galaxytf/config/galaxy.yml* in the desktop's *admin_users* setting.
 Do not allow any spaces between addresses, and restart the server for them to become active.
 Do not remove the default admin *toolfactory@galaxy.org* or the ToolFactory will always fail because it depends on that API key in scripts.

 ## Basic idea